SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

 Rarity looks in a mirror hanging on her wall as she makes her way into her kitchen.
 Instead of seeing her usual beautiful self, however, she sees Pinkie Pie.
-Catching her off guard, she stops and blinks.
+Having been caught off guard, she stops and blinks.
 Her reflection comes back and she shakes her head.

 Seconds later, she hears the sound of somepony teleporting into her home.
 Looking back at where the sound came from, she finds Twilight Sparkle.